rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 Since your blog posts and comments still have the author ids as reference, it is fairly easy to display the author in the lists of blog posts and comments.

-Now imagine you can follow an author.
-You can easily update your one entity.
+Whenever you modify the author, all references will get updated.
+Imagine you could follow an author.
+You can easily update the one entity - the single source of truth.

 {{< highlight javascript >}}
 {